glacier-app/docs/README.md

-## Glacier API documentation
+## Snowstry API documentation

+Coming soon.
 Made with zola and the easydocs theme.